USTA NTRP RATINGS Questions & Answers

 When and how does a player get a Self Rating?

 If a player does not have a computer rating, the player must self-rate before entering a USTA League program.
 To self-rate, go to tennislink.usta.com, on the navigation bar select USTA League.
 Below the heading “Find NTRP Rating Info” click the “self-rate” button.
-A membership or a team number to self-rate but a USTA Account number is needed.
+A player does not need a membership or a team number to self-rate but a USTA Account number is needed.

 If registering for a team, a player will need a USTA Membership number, the team number and a major credit card.
 When “Register for a Team” is clicked, the player will be directed to the self-rate questionnaire.